-In 2004, the Arizona Department of Environmental Quality (ADEQ) completed a source water assessment for 10 wells used by EPCOR-Sun City West.
+In 2004, the Arizona Department of Environmental Quality (ADEQ) completed a source water assessment for 18 of the 20 wells used by EPCOR.
 The assessment reviewed the adjacent land uses that may pose a potential risk to the sources.
 These risks include, but are not limited to, gas stations, landfills, dry cleaners, agriculture fields, wastewater treatment plants and mining activities.
 Once ADEQ identified the adjacent land uses, they were ranked as to their potential to affect the water sources.
-The results of the assessment were that four wells had no adjacent land uses, one well had two adjacent land uses that posed a low risk, one well had two adjacent land uses that posed a high risk, and four wells had one adjacent land use that posed a high risk.
+The results of the assessment were that five wells had no adjacent land uses.
+Six wells had one adjacent land use that posed a low risk.
+Four wells had two adjacent land uses that posed a low risk.
+Two wells had two adjacent land uses that posed a low risk along with one adjacent land use that posed a high risk.
+Lastly, one well had one adjacent land use that posed a high risk.

-The complete assessment is available for inspection at the Arizona Department of Environmental Quality, 1110 W. Washington, Phoenix, AZ 85007, between the hours of 8 a.m. and 5 p.m.
+The complete assessment is available for inspection at the Arizona Department of Environmental Quality, 1110 W. Washington, Phoenix, AZ 85007. between the hours of 8 a.m. and 5 p.m.
 For more information please contact ADEQ at 602-771-2300.